Monday, April 6, 2026

 Conclusion

-I believe Banco Popular is still trading below the metrics of its banking peers in United States, representing some value here.
-Banco Popular has been growing its earnings, but does not have much competition.
-Risks include a possible downturn in the economy such as through a hurricane.
 Because this stock has run up quite a bit recently, I would recommend buying a few shares to start a position, and then waiting for dips to add to your position.
-I have watched this stock for years, I remember when it was $65 per share in 2023, I thought about buying a few shares then, but stupidly sat on my thumbs and waited.
-I'm waiting no longer.
+The stock market is near all-time highs; a correction would bring down all stocks, including bank stocks.
+Yet I have watched this stock for years, I remember when it was $65 per share in 2023, I thought about buying a few shares then, but stupidly sat on my thumbs and waited.
+I saw it go to $75, $100, $145.
+I think a position with an average price of $129-$135 is possible if there is a downturn in the stock.

 Editor's note: Michael Hooper owns shares in Banco Popular (BPOP).